saujanyams/RTL-Design-and-Synthesis/day3/README.md

   3. **Cloning:** Duplicating logic cells/modules to improve timing and balance load.
   4. **Retiming:** Repositioning registers in a circuit to enhance performance without altering its function.

-- **Labs:** Six practical Verilog labs illustrate these concepts, including examples of combinational logic optimizations and D flip-flop behaviors, each with code snippets and output images.